DSpace/DSpace/README.md

 * [Code Contribution Guidelines](https://wiki.lyrasis.org/display/DSPACE/Code+Contribution+Guidelines): How to give back code or contribute features, bug fixes, etc.
 * [DSpace Community Advisory Team (DCAT)](https://wiki.lyrasis.org/display/cmtygp/DSpace+Community+Advisory+Team): If you are not a developer, we also have an interest group specifically for repository managers.
 The DCAT group meets virtually, once a month, and sends open invitations to join their meetings via the [DCAT mailing list](https://groups.google.com/d/forum/DSpaceCommunityAdvisoryTeam).

 We also encourage GitHub Pull Requests (PRs) at any time.
-Please see our [Development with Git](https://wiki.lyrasis.org/display/DSPACE/Development+with+Git) guide for more info.

 In addition, a listing of all known contributors to DSpace software can be found online at: https://wiki.lyrasis.org/display/DSPACE/DSpaceContributors